phwl/elec3607-lab/labs/lab3-si5351/README.md

 # Lab 3 - Si5351

-This lab involves soldering the components for the Si5351 Clock Generator on the ELEC3607-SDRv2 printed circuit board and programming it to test your handiwork.
+This lab involves programming the Si5351 chip to generate clock signals.

-You will need to study the PCB and the schematic diagram below to understand what they do.
-If necessary, find the data sheets for the components and identify the orientation that they should be placed.
-Write all of this information in your lab book (including where to find the data sheet).
+You will need to study the PCB and the schematic diagram below to understand how the Si5351 is connected.

 ![](BBBSchematic.jpg)